 “Nobody is talking about Tamir anymore in Cleveland,” Samaria Rice said.
 “And that’s sad.”

 Through the Tamir Rice Foundation, Rice has already purchased a building for the center.
-In addition to serving children’s artistic ambitions (Tamir, she said, loved to draw cartoons and make pottery), the center will mentor the young people who come through its doors on how to “dissect and participate in political systems,” something the 41-year-old mother of three says she had to learn after her son was killed as he played.
+In addition to serving children’s artistic ambitions (Tamir, she said, loved to draw cartoons and make pottery), the center will mentor the young people who come through its doors on how to “dissect and participate in political systems,” something the 41-year-old mother of three says she had to learn after her son was killed on a playground.

 Rice has already faced opposition to opening the center, a baffling notion, given what she has been through.
 According to a recent profile by the Cleveland Plain Dealer, someone recently put superglue in all of the locks on the 3,500-square-foot former newspaper building.

-“I don’t pay no attention to them,” she said.
+“I don’t pay no attention to them,” said Samaria.
 “They can’t beat me for the simple fact that their child wasn’t killed by the state.
-I’m going to do it through the grace of God, and I’m going to do it because the city of Cleveland gave me no choice but to do it as far as building my son’s legacy and keeping his legacy alive,” she said.
+I’m going to do it through the grace of God, and I’m going to do it because the city of Cleveland gave me no choice but to do it as far as building my son’s legacy and keeping his legacy alive.”

 Next month, Rice is throwing a “Sweet Sixteen” party for the birthday Tamir will never see.
 She seeks to raise $21,000 to help renovate the space, including new windows and a stage for performances.